rolfsimoes/sitsdata/README.md

 - time_series ( list containing a tibble with the values of the time series).

-#### Cerrado  Land Use and Land Cover Samples: 14 classes, 4 bands, 61,000 time series
+#### Cerrado  Land Use and Land Cover Samples: 12 classes, 4 bands, 50,160 time series

-A dataset containing a sits tibble with 64 K time series samples from Brazilian Cerrado biome, with 14 classes ("Araguaia", "Campo_Cerrado", "Cerradao", "Cerrado", "Cerrado_Rupestre", "Dunas", "Silvicultura" "Fallow_Cotton", "Millet_Cotton", "Pasture", "Soy_Corn", "Soy_Cotton", "Soy_Fallow", "Soy_Millet").
+A dataset containing a sits tibble with 50 K time series samples from Brazilian Cerrado biome, with 12 classes ("Dense_Woodland", "Dunes", "Fallow_Cotton", "Millet_Cotton", "Pasture", "Rocky_Savanna", "Savanna", "Savanna_Parkland", "Silviculture",  "Soy_Corn", "Soy_Cotton", "Soy_Fallow").
 Each time series covers 12 months (23 data points) from MOD13Q1 product, and has 4 bands ("evi", "ndvi", "mir", and "nir").
+This data set is used in the paper:

+Lorena A. Santos, Karine R. Ferreira, Gilberto Camara, Michelle C.A.
+Picoli, Rolf E. Simoes, “Quality control and class noise reduction of satellite image time series”.
+ISPRS Journal of Photogrammetry and Remote Sensing, vol. 177, pp 75-88, 2021. https://doi.org/10.1016/j.isprsjprs.2021.04.014.

 Usage: `data("samples_cerrado_mod13q1")`